arching-kaos/arching-kaos/docs/README.md

 	how 's that for start?
 	`git clone <url>`

+2. See [README.md](../README.md) to read the components

+3. Setup the docker images, nginx, charybdis so arching-kaos can find its sources.

+4. Happy arching kaos!

 ### What is it based upon?

 It's based on icecast2 server to produce a stream.